pvcraven/web-development-class/source/assignments/wordpress_site/wordpress_site.rst

 Assignment 10 - WordPress Site
 ==============================

 * Edit your website.
-You can usually get to the dashboad by adding ``/wordpress/wp-admin/`` to the end of your URL.
+You can usually get to the dashboard by adding ``/wordpress/wp-admin/`` to the end of your URL.
 * Select a theme, other than the default theme.
     * Select Appearance...themes from the dashboard.